Murder of Manap Sarlip: Investigations

 On 3 July 2007, following some police investigations, both Aniza and Nasir were arrested and charged with abetment of murder and murder respectively.
 However, Nasir was 16 years and ten months old at the time of the murder, and hence if found guilty, he would not face the death penalty but be imprisoned indefinitely at the President's Pleasure (TPP) instead, because minors who were aged below 18 cannot be executed.
 As for 24-year-old Aniza herself, she would be sentenced to hang if she was found guilty of abetting Manap's murder.
 Aniza's son reportedly did not wish to see his father's body.
 Subsequently, in March 2008, both Aniza and Nasir were ordered to stand trial on a later date.

 During police interrogation, Aniza blamed Nasir for having murdered her husband and claimed he plotted it all along.
-However, the police believed in Nasir's confession, in which he admitted to stabbing Manap to death under the instigation and manipulation of Aniza, whom he loved dearly and was afraid of losing her if he never kill Manap.
+However, the police believed in Nasir's confession, in which he admitted to stabbing Manap to death under the instigation and manipulation of Aniza, whom he loved dearly and was afraid of losing her if he did not kill Manap.
 Nasir was reportedly angered and felt betrayed when he heard that Aniza falsely accused him as the mastermind and pinned the whole blame on him.
 Nasir's family were genuinely shocked to hear that he had been arrested for murder, and were confused and in pain over his actions.
 Nasir's family also stated they were unaware that he had a relationship with a married woman all along before his arrest.

 The case of Manap's murder happened on the same date as the Stirling Road murder in Queenstown, which involved an odd-job worker throwing his ex-wife down from the 13th floor of a HDB block and caused her to die from a fall.
 The perpetrator, Tharema Vejayan Govindasamy, was found guilty of murdering his ex-wife Smaelmeeral Abdul Aziz and given the death penalty in May 2009.